Three perspectives on categorical symmetric Howe duality: The geometry of quivers and perverse sheaves

 Thus, for a $\chi$-parabolic flag, we only need to check that $f(F^{\prec}_{(i,k)})\subset F^{\prec}_{(i,k)}$ for $i<\rankp$ or when $i=\rankp$ and $\chi_k\neq \chi_{k-1}$.

 Consider $(f,F_\bullet)\in X(\Bi)$ and $g\in P_\chi$.
 Consider the map $gf\colon \C^{\Omega} \to \C^{\Omega}$.
 This is again a quiver representation, which is compatible with the flag $gF^{\prec}_{(i,k)}$.
 Since $g\in P_\chi$, we have that $gF^{\prec}_{(i,k)}=F^{\prec}_{(i,k)}$ if $i<\rankp$ or if $i=\rankp$ and $\chi_k\neq \chi_{k-1}$.
 Thus, by our observation above, our original flag is still compatible with $gf$.
-The fact that this commutes with $G_0$ is clear. \end{proof}
+The fact that this commutes with $\Gz$ is clear. \end{proof}

-For each segment $(k,\dots, \ell)$, let $\Bi_{(k,\dots, \ell)}=(\ell, \ell-1,\dots, k)$ be the word where we list the entries in reverse order. \begin{definition} For a $\chi$-flavored multi-segment $\mathbf{Q}$, the corresponding {\bf good word} $\Bi_{\bQ}$ is the result of concatenating \begin{enumerate} \item the words for the unflavored segments in increasing lexicographic order (with the convention that attaching any suffix makes a word shorter). \item the words for the flavored segments sorted first by the attached flavor (in increasing order) and then in decreasing order in the usual integers. \end{enumerate} \end{definition} \begin{example} Let $n=2,\rankp=3$ and consider the multi-segment If $\chi_1>\chi_2$, a flavoring of this multi-segment is a bijection between the sets $\{(3,2,1) ,(3,2)\}$ and $\{\chi_1,\chi_2\}$.
-In this case, good words for this multi-segment with the flavorings that preserve and reverse the order we've written the sets above are:
+For each segment $(k,\dots, \ell)$, let $\Bi_{(k,\dots, \ell)}=(\ell, \ell-1,\dots, k)$ be the word where we list the entries in reverse order. \begin{definition} For a $\chi$-flavored multi-segment $\mathbf{Q}$, the corresponding {\bf good word} $\Bi_{\bQ}$\notation{$\Bi_{\bQ}$}{The good word corresponding to a $\chi$-flavored multi-segment $\mathbf{Q}$.} is the result of concatenating \begin{enumerate} \item the words for the unflavored segments in increasing lexicographic order (with the convention that attaching any suffix makes a word lower). \item the words for the flavored segments sorted first by the attached flavor (in increasing order), and with the entries of the words for a single flavor shuffled together in decreasing order. \end{enumerate} \end{definition} \begin{example} Let $n=2,\rankp=3$ and consider the multi-segment If $\chi_1>\chi_2$, a flavoring of this multi-segment is a bijection between the sets $\{(3,2,1) ,(3,2)\}$ and $\{\chi_1,\chi_2\}$.
+In this case, good words for this multi-segment with the flavorings for the order we've written the sets above and its opposite are, respectively:

 On the other hand, if $\chi_1=\chi_2$, there is only one possible flavoring with